rahultrada/Find_Pupil_Centroid/README.md

 ```
 python3 pupil_detection.py
 ```
 This will run the algorithm on the `sample.mkv` video file provided with this repo and output the result on a video frame.
-The controls of the frame are as follows: press key 'p' to pause and resume the frame, and while the frames are running, press key 'q' to quit.
+The controls of the frame are as follows: press key `p` to pause and resume the frame, and while the frames are running, press key `q` to quit.
 If you don't quit manually, the frame will close itself automatically at the end of the video.
 Also note that there is an overlay in the top left of the video displaying the current frame number, and the fps i.e. the fps for the computation time between the previous and current frame.